George Chapman: Life and work

 Chapman was born at Hitchin in Hertfordshire.
 His father appears to have been reasonably well off, but George was the younger son, and would need to earn his living.
 From his literary work it is evident that he acquired a good command of Latin and Greek (although he drew on the work of earlier scholars in his Greek translations).
 There is conjecture that he attended the University of Oxford without taking a degree, though no reliable evidence affirms this.
 Very little is known about Chapman's early life, but Mark Eccles uncovered records that reveal much about Chapman's difficulties and expectations.

 As a young man, Chapman spent time in the household of Sir Ralph Sadler.
-Sadler, a wealthy man who specialised in Anglo-Scottish diplomacy, was based in London and his country estate at Standon, Hertfordshire.
-Chapman encountered two problems that were to dog him during his career, debt and the failure to find a patron who could give him long-term support.
+Sadler, who had risen to prominence in the reign of Henry VIII, was a member of the Privy Council.
+He specialised in Anglo-Scottish diplomacy and enjoyed falconry in his free time.
+Rather than retiring to his country house at Standon in Hertfordshire, he was still working in the 1580s, serving as jailer of Mary, Queen of Scots in the English Midlands until being relieved of the task in 1585.
+While associated with Sadler, Chapman encountered two problems that were to dog him during his career: debt and the failure to find a patron who could give him long-term support.